Title Win Sent Xander Zayas To Super Bowl Stage

 “I didn’t want to be in the Super Bowl as a loser,” Zayas said this week.
 The plan stayed on hold until after January 31, when he won a unanimous decision in Puerto Rico to become a unified champion.

-The sequence mattered to him.
+The cameo came days after the biggest win of his career.
 The performance was scheduled only after the fight was finished and the result confirmed.
 Zayas noted that no rehearsals were scheduled and no confirmations were made until after his hand was raised.

 Zayas flew to California the morning after the fight and began preparations later that weekend, even though the halftime show itself was still days away.
 By the time Bad Bunny arrived in San Francisco following his Grammy win, Zayas was already starting rehearsals.